rcc-uchicago/user-guide/docs/midwayR3/docs/connecting/index.md

 * Your local data storage limit in the SDE desktop is 30GB.
 Any data stored will be purged when your login session ends.
 * It is no longer possible to copy/paste between your local computer and the Virtual Desktop.
 You can still copy/paste inside the AVD environment.

-## Connecting to MidwayR
+## Connecting to MidwayR3 is a two-step process:

-Accessing MidwayR remains a two-step process:
+Accessing MidwayR3 is a two-step process:
-1. Login to the Secure Data Enclave (SDE) Desktop using the AVD.
+1. Login to the Secure Data Enclave (SDE) Desktop using the Azure Virtual Desktop (AVD).
-1. Once you are connected to the SDE Desktop, login to MidwayR using ThinLinc or an SSH client.
+2. Once you are connected to the SDE Desktop, login to MidwayR3 using ThinLinc or an SSH client.

 #### Connecting To The AVD From The Web Browser
 Navigate to [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient) on your computer's web browser.